It’s Day 33 of the government shutdown, and Washington remains stuck

 Buttigieg announces exploratory committee

-This morning, South Bend, Ind., Mayor Pete Buttigieg announced he is launching a 2020 presidential exploratory committee, highlighting that he’s a millennial, that he’s LGBT, and that he’s an Afghanistan war veteran.
+This morning, South Bend, Indiana, Mayor Pete Buttigieg announced he is launching a 2020 presidential exploratory committee, highlighting that he’s a millennial, LGBT and an Afghanistan war veteran.

 “We can’t look for greatness in the past.
 Right now, our country needs a fresh start,” he says in his video announcement.